Merzasphor/MWSE/docs/source/index.rst

 These extra functions allow modders to add features and behavior to scripts that would otherwise be impractical or impossible.

-.. important:: This version of Morrowind Script Extender is in beta for testing.
-If you are interested in testing, `download the latest build <https://nullcascade.com/tmp/MWSEv2b.7z>`_ and join the `Morrowind Modding Community Discord <https://discord.gg/QDEBbaP>`_
+.. important:: The latest version of MWSE can be downloaded either from the `GitHub release page <https://github.com/MWSE/MWSE/releases>`_ or the `Nexus mod page <https://rd.nexusmods.com/morrowind/mods/45468>`_.
+If you're looking for MWSE scripting advice or discussions, try the `Morrowind Modding Community Discord <https://discord.gg/QDEBbaP>`_

 .. toctree::
     :maxdepth: 1